The 10 factors that lead to resistance to change in companies... and the solutions!

 Resistance to change is an intrinsic part of human nature, but it can be altered.
 It is entirely possible to put in place a change management strategy to get the majority of employees on board.

 But how?
-Read this article to find out what the stages of resistance to change are, and how to accompany them with a policy of sincere and constructive dialogue, so as to ultimately win the assent of your teams.
+Read this article to find out what the stages of resistance to change are, and how to accompany them with a policy of sincere and constructive dialogue, in order to ultimately win the assent and support of your teams.

 Defining resistance to change